The Impact of Olfactory Work and Brain Training on Dogs

 Brainwork and various types of olfactory work allow a dog to calm down.
-A dog which is too excited is not able to do olfactory work well.
-With this type of tasks, they have to calm down and focus on sniffing to succeed.
-In addition, such exercises make dogs get tired mentally and provide them with the necessary other type of effort, because the physical exercise alone is not enough.
-Running or other physical activities cause the dog get tired usually only physically, so they torment the body.
+A dog that is too excited is not able to do olfactory work well.
+With this type of task, they have to calm down and focus on sniffing to succeed.
+In addition, such exercises make dogs get tired mentally and provide them with the necessary other type of effort because the physical exercise alone is not enough.
+Running or other physical activities cause the dog to get tired usually only physically, so they torment the body.
 Dogs also need mental fatigue.

 So what is the impact of olfactory work and brainwork on the dog?

 - Tiring the dog mentally, putting them into increasingly difficult tasks and puzzles.

 - Overcoming fears, getting acquainted with various surfaces and objects.

 - Building a good bond on the guide–dog line.

 - Helping to calm down and affecting the dog’s concentration.

 - Teaching the dog to deal with problematic situations by making independent decisions and thanks to the keeper’s support.

 February 21, 2024